 Let’s talk about the practical consequences of entering into a false marriage.
-It may seem like an exciting idea to you now, and the U.S. citizen may even enjoy the sense of self-sacrifice that comes with thwarting the law on someone's behalf.
+It might seem like an exciting idea to some.
+The U.S. citizen might even enjoy the sense of self-sacrifice that comes with thwarting the law on someone's behalf.

 Here’s why.
 This isn’t a matter of simply turning in an application and getting your green card.
 The immigration laws have put into place so many steps to getting a marriage-based green card, and incorporated so many tests into the process, that only a truly married couple is likely to have the fortitude to get through it.

 For starters, you have to get married.
-Sure, if you’re already living in the U.S., you could just go down to City Hall and take care of this, but the immigration authorities are, at some point, going to want to see evidence of a real wedding – ideally with photos, guests, and so on.
+Sure, if you’re already living in the U.S., you could just go down to City Hall and take care of this, but the immigration authorities are, at some point, going to want to see evidence of a real wedding, ideally with photos, guests, and so on.
 Is this really a charade you want to put on for your family and friends?

 After that’s approved, the process would depend on whether you’re living in the U.S. (in which case you might, if you entered legally or are in legal status), be able to "adjust status"—that is, apply for and get your green card without leaving.
-If you’re oversesas, you’d use the process called "Consular Processing."
+If you’re overseas, you’d use the process called "Consular Processing."
 In either case, expect lots of fees, forms to fill out, requests for documents, and more.

 As a condition of your immigrating, your U.S. spouse would need to show evidence of sufficient income or assets to support you.
-For details, see, “Financial Support You'll Need to Apply For a Family-Based Green Card.”
+For details, see, Financial Support You'll Need to Apply For a Family-Based Green Card.
 What’s more, he or she would have to sign an I-864 Affidavit of Support promising to repay the U.S. government if you end up needing government assistance.
 That obligation lasts for approximately ten years, even if you divorce!
 That should make your U.S. friend think twice.

-If you’re adjusting status in the U.S., your spouse will be expected to attend the interview as well.
+If you’re adjusting status in the U.S., your spouse will need to attend the interview as well.
 You’ll be expected to show up at the interview with lots of evidence that your marriage is the real thing: documents showing things like the birth of children, shared real estate, insurance, bank accounts, car ownership, and so on.

 The interview also gives the immigration authorities an opportunity to ask you lots of probing and personal questions.
-Learn more about this in “What Happens at The Green Card Marriage Interview?”
+Learn more in What Happens at The Green Card Marriage Interview?